syang357/PRIME/README.md

 # PRIME
-The repository contains the data and code for a manuscript currently under review by _Nature Neuroscience_.
+The repository will contain the data and code for a manuscript currently under review by _Nature Neuroscience_.